Angular resolution: Single telescope

 where λ is the wavelength of the observed radiation, and D is the diameter of the telescope's objective.
 The resulting R is in radians.
 For example, in the case of yellow light with a wavelength of 580 nm, for a resolution of 0.1 arc second, we need D=1.2 m.
 Sources larger than the angular resolution are called extended sources or diffuse sources, and smaller sources are called point sources.

 This formula, for light with a wavelength of about 562 nm, is also called the Dawes' limit.

+One unit for angular resolution in this case of Gaussian dispersion from astronomical seeing is the half-power diameter, which is the angular diameter in which half of the power from a telescope is centered.

 Telescope array

 The highest angular resolutions for telescopes can be achieved by arrays of telescopes called astronomical interferometers: These instruments can achieve angular resolutions of 0.001 arcsecond at optical wavelengths, and much higher resolutions at x-ray wavelengths.
 In order to perform aperture synthesis imaging, a large number of telescopes are required laid out in a 2-dimensional arrangement with a dimensional precision better than a fraction (0.25x) of the required image resolution.